sohaibiqbal/BraTS2021/Readme.txt

 Make sure you have Jupyter Notebook installed.
 Prepare the dataset:

-Download the BraTS2021 dataset from http://braintumorsegmentation.org/ and preprocess the MRI scans.
+Download the BraTS2021 Dataset from http://braintumorsegmentation.org/ and preprocess the MRI scans.
+Download the MGMT Dataset from https://www.kaggle.com/competitions/rsna-miccai-brain-tumor-radiogenomic-classification.
 Run the notebooks:

 Open segmentation.ipynb and classification.ipynb in Jupyter Notebook.